 Looking at the chart presently, you can observe and conclude that the support was not broken; it is still very much intact and has become much stronger.

 Support was “breached,” but only for a short time.

-Plotting support and resistance on a line chart rather than a candlestick chart can help you discover these zones.
+Plotting S&R on a line chart rather than a candlestick chart can help you discover these zones.

 These highs and lows might be deceiving because they are often just the market’s “knee-jerk” response.